Dragonegger2/BuilderBuilder/README.md

 ##When to use this project?
 This project is meant to simplify, and standardized the creation of the builders that are associated with API projects.

-Currently, this project will *not* handle nested builders.
-Future versions of this project will be handle this use case, as we often make use of nested builders.
+This project will handle the generation of nested builders.

 ##How do I use this project?
 This project is designed to take the schemas from an API project and generate a builder class for that schema.